freeu2f/freeu2f-android/CRYPTO.md

 launch: an attestation key (P-256) and an encryption key (symmetric).
 The global attestation key would be used directly for all attestations.

 During the registration step, a new (non-hardware) key pair would be generated.
-The newly-generated private key would be encrypted using the global encryption key and the ciphertext would be returned as the key handle.
+The newly-generated private key would be encrypted using the global encryption key, with the application parameter as AEAD, and the resulting IV, ciphertext and tag would be returned as the key handle.
 The attestation key would sign the newly-generated public key.

-During the authentication command, we would decrypt the private key from the key handle.
+During the authentication step, we would decrypt the private key from the key handle.
 Using this private key, we would create the authentication signature.
+Since the application parameter will have to be the same for AEAD validation to pass, a malicious host cannot swap application parameters.

 This method basically uses the key handle field as an encrypted cookie.